mlcommons/mobile_app_open/flutter/cpp/binary/README.md

 ## Run the TFLite backend

-For example, use the following command to run TFLite with the ImageNet dataset:
+For example, use the following command to run TFLite with the `image_classification` benchmark:

 1. build the command program `//flutter/cpp/binary:main`